eonu/sigment/docs/sections/features.rst

 :ref:`below<Transformations>`.

-Each of these transformation classes are a subclass of the more generic ``Transform`` base class, which provides a basic interface that can also be used to :ref:`write custom transformations<#>`.
+Each of these transformation classes are a subclass of the more generic ``Transform`` base class, which provides a basic interface that can also be used to `write custom transformations <https://nbviewer.jupyter.org/github/eonu/sigment/blob/master/notebooks/Custom%20Transform%20%28Example%29.ipynb>`_.

 Sigment offers a familiar interface for transformations, taking inspiration from popular augmentation libraries such as `imgaug <https://github.com/aleju/imgaug>`_, `nlpaug <https://github.com/makcedward/nlpaug>`_,